jamesfalkner/MicroProfileThorntailOnAzure/README.md

 ![OutputsToReceive](images/outputs.png)

-#### Thanks to the following individuals for the base template:
+**NOTE: Thanks to the following individuals for the base template: Daniel Falkner, Glenn West, Harold Wong, and Ivan McKinley**

-Daniel Falkner
-Glenn West
-Harold Wong
-Ivan McKinley
+# C. Using the Red Hat OpenShift Application Runtimes Launcher to generate the WildFly Swarm sample project